The importance of reducing stress

 - Plan for the future

 Planning for the future can help relieve stress.
-While the person with Alzheimer's disease is still capable, review his or her financial situation and plan accordingly.
+If possible, review finances with the person with dementia and plan accordingly.
 Choices relating to future health and personal care decisions should be considered and recorded.
 Legal and estate planning should also be discussed.
 As well, think about an alternate caregiving plan in the event that you are unable to provide care in the future.

 Caregiver stress checklist